More from Litify

-By using technology to streamline your firm’s business processes, you can easily enable firm leaders to access the data needed to improve operations, business development and intake, performance and efficiencies, and client satisfaction.
+By using technology to streamline your firm’s business processes, you can easily enable firm leaders to access the data needed to improve operations, business development, intake, performance and efficiencies, and client satisfaction.

-Many firms are unable to track these metrics and miss out on developing a deeper understanding of the strengths and weaknesses of their practices.
-By identifying KPIs that focus on specific data points such as billable hours per timekeeper, billing rates, staffing ratios and leverage, cost recovery, percentage of hours by attorney role (e.g., partner or associate), you can paint a picture of your firm’s operation performance and identify areas to improve.
-Without the key data, finding solutions to problems is nothing more than a guess-and-check process.
-The right data can help to pinpoint a problem and then track how changes might be improving outcomes.
+By identifying KPIs that focus on specific data points such as billable hours per timekeeper, billing rates, staffing ratios and leverage, cost recovery, percentage of hours by attorney role (e.g., partner or associate), you can gain a more accurate understanding of your firm’s operation performance and identify areas to improve.
+Without this key data, finding solutions to problems is nothing more than a guess-and-check process.
+The right data can help to pinpoint a problem, identify solutions, and track how changes might be improving outcomes.

-For example, for some firms, developing a clear picture of who to engage can be critical.
-Using KPIs that track billing and outcomes (e.g. damages awards), a firm can develop a profile of a profitable matter and use this profile when deciding on which clients to take on during the intake process.
-Litify’s intake app includes a client quality rating scale and using outcome data, firms can determine during the intake process if the matter is worth taking on.
-This action can potentially save time and money for the firm.
+For some firms, developing a clear picture of who to engage can be critical.
+Using KPIs that track billing and outcomes (e.g., damages awards), a firm can develop a profile of a profitable matter and use this profile when deciding on which clients to take on during the intake process.

-Performance and Efficiencies.
-Delivering effective legal service to clients is important to client outcomes and to the firm’s bottom line.
-Delivering quality services inefficiently hurts the firm, while delivering low quality services quickly puts clients and the firm at risk.
+Delivering effective legal services is not just important for the client, but also to the firm’s bottom line.
+Delivering quality services inefficiently hurts the firm, while delivering low-quality services quickly puts clients and the firm at risk.
 Measuring firm performance with the right set of KPIs can help firms deliver services better, faster, and cheaper.

 For example, KPIs focused on matter outcomes can track the time it takes, on average, to resolve certain types of matters.
 Over time, tracking this data may reveal that some matters are not worth taking on as they require significant time and are not cost-effective for the firm’s business model.
 This same data may help firm leaders identify practitioners who take significantly longer than others to resolve certain types of matters, and can address issues that may be causing these delays.

-Here, as in other areas, the best-fit KPIs depend a lot on the type of work a firm.
-That said, all firms should consider including KPIs focused on work product quality.
-Leaders can use this data to improve client outcomes, identify efficiency gains, better evaluate technology solutions, improve profit margins on types of work, identify practitioner strengths and weaknesses, among many other purposes.
+All firms should also consider including KPIs focused on work product quality.
+Leaders can use this data to improve client outcomes, identify efficiency gains, better evaluate technology solutions, improve profit margins, and identify practitioner strengths and weaknesses, among many other purposes.

-Client Satisfaction.
-Client satisfaction KPIs can provide a window into how your firm is perceived by your current clients and prospective clients.
-Maintaining quality relationships with clients is a focus of every firm, but developing data around what clients think about things like your firm’s responsiveness, focus on their issues, and whether or not you are meeting your clients’ expectations can help identify areas where your firm can improve relationships and better serve clients.
-Learning about your clients’ needs and desires can open up opportunities to engage in new ways, allowing your firm to deepen your relationship and potentially grow it by identifying or anticipating issues, leading to additional work (e.g., through cross-selling opportunities).
+Client satisfaction KPIs can provide a window into how your firm is perceived by your current and prospective clients.
+Maintaining quality relationships with clients is a priority for every firm, but developing data around what clients think about the client experience—things like your firm’s responsiveness, attentiveness to client issues, and whether or not you are meeting your clients’ expectations—can help identify areas where your firm can improve relationships and better serve clients.
+Learning about your clients’ needs and desires can open up opportunities to engage in new ways, allowing your firm to deepen your relationship with them by identifying or anticipating issues, and potentially obtaining additional work through cross-selling opportunities.

-Benchmarking.
 Any KPI development plan should include identification of benchmarking data.
-This can be internal data (e.g., the first month or quarter of data collected) or can come from external sources (e.g., the ABA, bar associations, and other legal associations may have surveys available on certain data points).
+This can be internal data (e.g., the first month or quarter of data collected) or can come from external sources (e.g., the ABA, bar associations, and other legal associations).
 It is important to identify this benchmark data early on so that as new data from KPIs becomes available, reasoned comparisons can be made.
-Like other parts of the KPI development process, the benchmark data may not be perfect, especially at the outset of the project, improving over time as more KPI data is added to the dataset.
+Like other parts of the KPI development process, the benchmark data may not be perfect, especially at the outset of the project, but will improve over time as more KPI data is added to the dataset.

-Dashboards and Visualization.
 Humans are by nature visual beings and can more easily perceive differences in size than discern what data in a spreadsheet might indicate.
-For this reason, Litify has established a suite of visualization tools within each of its apps and in the Litify Insights app.
-In the current legal technology landscape, tools that help attorneys identify trends merger deal terms, tendencies in decisions from specific judges, even evaluate the quality of court filings made by law firms are readily available.
-Few tools offer a window into a firm’s own operations.
-By using Litify to organize intake and matter work, your firm can benefit from the powerful Insight app that provides a true look into how your firm is operating and will enable you to make data-driven decisions to improve firm operations, client satisfaction, and profits.
+For this reason, Litify has established a suite of visualization tools within each of its apps.
 The Insight app has customizable dashboards and powerful reporting functions designed to provide firms with the tools they need to understand their performance quickly and easily.